 [...]

-This would work, and based on my experience, a lot of teams and companies use this in production, but in my eyes, this isn't ideal.
-For starters, it looks a bit messy in the annotations section.
+This would work, and based on my experience, a lot of teams and companies use this in production, but in my eyes, it's not ideal.
+I believe in the "Occam's razor" philosophy where the best solution is usually the simplest, but the above code is a long way from "the simplest".

-In the case of helm-secrets, if the values are updated, we must do another helm secrets upgrade, since the values are either part of the Helm chart or injected in run time.
-This could be a little bit redundant, because what if neither the app nor the chart is updated, and only a secret value is updated?
-A full-on Helm upgrade seems a bit much.
+If you are using the helm-secrets plugin, if the values are updated, we must do another helm chart upgrade, since the secrets values are not part of the Helm chart and are injected as fixed values in deploy time.
+This could be a little bit unnecessary, because what if neither the app nor the chart is updated, and only a secret value is updated?
+A full-on Helm upgrade seems not the simplest, again, violating the Occam's razor philosophy.

 To address these challenges, we recommend using Reloader.
-Reloader can watch for changes in secrets and ConfigMaps, and perform rolling upgrades on pods associated with DeploymentConfigs, Deployments, Daemonsets, Statefulsets, and Rollouts.
+Reloader can watch for changes in Secrets and ConfigMaps, and perform rolling upgrades on Pods associated with DeploymentConfigs, Deployments, Daemonsets, Statefulsets, and Rollouts.
+Here's how to use it.

 To install Reloader, simply run: